Regional Collection Center Satellite Site

 Old Medications.
 Medication disposal practices commonly used today compromise the integrity of water supplies.
 Unused and expired drugs pile up in home medicine cabinets, which increase the likelihood for teenagers, elderly, pets, or others to misuse or abuse them.

-The TakeAway program aims to reverse these trends by providing the public with a safe, easy way to properly dispose of unwanted and expired medications.
-TakeAway uses community pharmacies across the state as take-back sites.
+The Ecoreturns program aims to reverse these trends by providing the public with a safe, easy way to properly dispose of unwanted and expired medications.
+Ecoreturns uses community pharmacies across the state as take-back sites.

-Visit http://www.iarx.org/takeaway/ to find a list of sites in your area.
+Visit this site to find a list of sites in your area.
 You can search by zipcode and see what products are accepted.
-In Calhoun County, Harris Drug, Community Pharmacy and Woodlawn Pharmacy in Lake City are participating as well as Medicap in Manson.
+In Calhoun County Woodlawn Pharmacy in Lake City and HyVee Pharmacy in Manson accept products.
 Please be sure and thank them when bringing in your materials.

-Electronic Waste.
-For information on the ways to dispose of unwanted electronics, not including appliances, click here.
-For other items:
+For information on the ways to dispose of unwanted electronics, appliances, tires etc., click here.

 All incidents of animal bites are recorded and investigated whether they involve domesticated or wild animals.
 All bites should be reported immediately to this department for follow-up.
 Keeping your pet up to date with rabies vaccination will save alot of time and money should it be involved in a bite.
 It is also state law that dogs and cats be vaccinated for rabies.
 Please call this office following an animal bite to ensure the proper protocol is followed.
 For detailed exposure information visit this website.

-This dept. also runs the Calhoun County Canine Shelter and houses stray and lost dogs.
-Check out their web site for available animals or visit www.petfinder.com.
-Call 712-297-8323 ext 236 or email firstname.lastname@example.org for more information about adoptable dogs.
+This department also runs the Calhoun County Canine Shelter and houses stray and lost dogs.
+Check out their web site for available animals.
+Call 712-297-8323 ext 236 for more information about adoptable dogs.
 Click here to download an application.
 Help feed our animals!
-Go to www.bogobowl.com and designate Calhoun County Canine Shelter as the recipient of the food!
-For every bag you purchase we get a bag free!

 Buena Vista County can be contacted at: